 [Insert standard “this is not a fat-free recipe” disclaimer here.
 Geez, what was I thinking when I named this blog!]

-This pumpkin cheesecake is without a doubt the most delicious dessert I’ve had in a long time.
+This vegan pumpkin cheesecake is without a doubt the most delicious dessert I’ve had in a long time.
 The bottom layer is lightly flavored with lemon, while the top layer is pumpkin-flavored without being heavy; eaten together, they’re just plain heaven.
 No, it’s not fat-free, but I challenge you to find a lower-fat cheesecake that tastes this good.
-Also, it relies on agave nectar for much of its sweetness, so if you’re concerned about the glycemic index, that’s another point in its favor.
 But I warn you–you won’t be able to stop at just one piece of this luscious cheesecake.

 Vegan Double-Layer Pumpkin Cheesecake

-8 ounces Tofutti Better Than Cream Cheese (look for the non-hydrogenated version in the yellow container)
+- 8 ounces vegan cream cheese Such as Kite Hill Almond cream cheese or Tofutti Better Than Cream Cheese non-hydrogenated version in the yellow container

 - Preheat the oven to 350F.

-- Put the first set of ingredients (toffuti through vanilla) in a food processor and puree until completely smooth.
+- Put the "Cheesecake" ingredients (cream cheese through vanilla) in a food processor and puree until completely smooth.
 It should be silky smooth–not chalky or lumpy.